🔼The name Elkoshite: Summary

+The name Elkosh means something like God Snares, so the ethnonym Elkoshite would mean One Snared By God.
 For a meaning of the ethnonym Elkoshite, Jones' Dictionary of Old Testament Proper Names proposes God My Bow, which seems plausible in a technical sense but a tad hard to explain practically.

 Neither NOBSE Study Bible Name List nor BDB Theological Dictionary offers their suggestions to what this name might mean.